Beyond Boundaries: A Comprehensive Survey of Transferable Attacks on AI Systems: Introduction

-However, despite their remarkable success, AI systems are vulnerable to numerous attacks.
-Researchers have been developing new attacks to compromise deep learning models.
-Particularly, adversarial attacks~\cite{goodfellow2014explaining, jin2020adversarial, ma2020towards, wang2020smoothing, jiang2019black, wu2020skip, zhou2021hierarchical, dai2018adversarial, kreuk2018fooling} involve the generation of adversarial perturbation or patches to mislead the model output.
-The adversarial perturbation or patch can be regarded as a type of noise, which can be merged with different clean samples to deceive the model.
-Poisoning~\cite{liu2022poisonedencoder, jiang2023color, cina2023wild} and backdoor~\cite{pan2022hidden, qi2021mind, liu2023backdoor, li2022backdoor} attacks also have a substantial impact on the AI systems.
-A data poisoning attack corrupts the training data, causing the model to yield errors in predictions or classifications.
-The poisoning attack compromises the model's overall behavior, detrimentally affecting its performance across a broad spectrum of inputs.
-Similarly, a backdoor attack embeds a trigger into the model via malicious training data.
-As a result, when the model encounters inputs containing this trigger during deployment, it generates incorrect or unauthorized results.
 Model-stealing attacks~\cite{kariyappa2021maze, correia2021copycat, oliynyk2023know, orekondy2019knockoff, liu2022stolenencoder, krishna2019thieves} aim to steal the pretrained proprietary models.
-Beyond the theft of the model itself, attackers also attempt to steal the underlying data, known as an inference attack.
+Beyond the theft of the model itself, attackers can also steal the underlying data, known as an inference attack.
 There are two primary forms of inference attacks.
 The first is the model inversion attack~\cite{fredrikson2015model, zhang2020secret, he2019model, song2022survey}, which aims to reconstruct or approximate the model's original training or input data.
 This is done by exploiting the model's outputs or architecture to reverse-engineer the training process.
-The second form is the membership inference attack~\cite{liu2021encodermi, shokri2017membership, hu2022membership, choquette2021label, carlini2022membership}, where the objective is to determine if a specific data point was used in the training set of a machine learning model.
-Attackers scrutinize the model's outputs to infer whether a given data entry was part of the training dataset.
+The second form is the membership inference attack~\cite{liu2021encodermi, shokri2017membership, hu2022membership, choquette2021label, carlini2022membership}, where the objective is to determine if a specific data point was used in the training dataset of a machine learning model.
+A side-channel attack~\cite{spreitzer2017systematic, picek2023sok, ahmed2024review} refers to exploiting indirect and unintended information leakage, such as timing differences, power consumption, electromagnetic signals, or acoustic emissions from a system to infer sensitive or protected data without direct access.